jonhadfield/acli/README.md

 -----
 To see available services and commands, run:

-    acli --help
+    acli -h

 Examples
 --------
-List ec2 instances in the account:
+List ec2 instances in the account matching:

     acli ec2 list